Siege of Toma: Siege

 Meanwhile, after their defeat at Bita Paka on 11 September the remaining German forces retreated 19 mi to Toma, believing they would have time to recuperate before the Australians arrived.
-Unknown to the Germans however, an advanced party of 200 Australians had followed them from Bita Paka and surrounded the town, proceeding to bombard it with a 12-pound field piece.
+Unknown to the Germans however, an advanced party of 200 Australians, under command of Major Edward Martin, had followed them from Bita Paka and surrounded the town, proceeding to bombard it with a 12-pound field piece.
 The protected cruiser HMAS Encounter also arrived on the scene, and fired several shells at a ridge nearby.
 The German governor, Eduard Haber, knew his small force would eventually have to surrender but continued to hold out for several days hoping that the German East Asia Squadron would arrive to relieve them.
 Nevertheless, the show of Australian firepower was sufficient to start negotiations, forcing Haber to realise that his hopes were futile.
 The Germans subsequently made favourable terms with the Australians, surrendering the colony and ending the siege.
 Terms were signed on 17 September and all military resistance ceased, with the remaining 40 German soldiers and 110 natives surrendering on 21 September.
 Haber was allowed to return to Germany while German civilians could remain as long as they swore an oath of neutrality.
 Those who refused were transported to Australia from where they could freely travel back to Germany.